vleong2332/intuscare-backend/README.md

 - You MUST use node v16+
 - You MUST NOT use the built-in math functions
 - You MUST make sure all unit tests pass
-- You MUST make sure all APIs return the expected response (see the comments)
+- You MUST make sure all APIs return the expected response (see the comments in the routes file)
 - You SHOULD clean up, add comments or any other improvements you believe this application could use.

 ## Ownership